pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/09-idealization-timing-and-regulatory-function.md

 ### Asymmetry Injection as a Regulatory Operation

-When a symmetry-capable object has been detected and asymmetry is required, regulation ordinarily completes by traversing a viable asymmetry plane—skill, status, access, narrative authority, or institutional position.
+When a symmetry-capable object has been detected and asymmetry is required, regulation ordinarily completes by traversing a viable asymmetry plane - skill, status, access, narrative authority, or institutional position.
 However, environments frequently constrain or delay access to such planes.
 Asymmetry may be required yet not immediately solvable.

 In this interval, the system does not remain passive.
 It may deploy a distinct regulatory operation: asymmetry injection.